 I love karaoke.
 Unconditionally and unapologetically.
 I also happen to enjoy sad, fragile and beautiful songs.
 Cries for lost lovers, pains of the broken heart and all kinds of elegies.
 You get the point.

 There is a fundamental problem I face at every karaoke party.
-When all other sensible human beings are browsing through the most exciting and uptempo party bangers, the only thing that comes to my mind are songs that would drive even the most cheerful party animal to the edge of instant depression.
+When all other sensible human beings are browsing through the most exciting and uptempo party bangers from the Singa karaoke app, the only thing that comes to my mind are songs that would drive even the most cheerful party animal to the edge of instant depression.

 So, what is one to do?
 How can I let my inner wild dogs cry out in the night freely without anyone falling asleep or jumping out of the window?
 The answer is simple.
 I can't and I shouldn't!
 That's the whole beauty of karaoke.